 Our therapists work with clients in many different ways, and will probably explain their way of working with you.
 More information on this is available in the 'what type of therapy might I have' tab.
 You can always ask questions - in fact, the more the better!
 If you want to ask about how that therapist works, their experience or qualifications and whether they have worked with a problem like yours before, you are always welcome to do so.
 Our staff are all trained to expect and welcome questions like this.

 Your therapy is very personal, and will involve talking abut things that are painful and difficult, or making difficult decisions, so you may feel worse before you feel better.
 This is normal, and is nothing to be afraid of.
 However, if you really feel this is not working for you, you should talk to your therapist about ending your therapy, or referral to another service.

 Please be aware that prior to attending one of our groups you will need to refer to our service and attend a short initial assessment.
 Please call 0300 123 0542 or visit our self referral page for more information.

 One of the features of our service is that you can access it easily, by self-referral.
 There are various ways to do this: online, by telephone on 0300 123 0542, or by completing the self-referral form on one of our service leaflets.
 You may also be referred to the service by a health care professional, such as your GP.

-When you call in, be ready with your telephone number and we will call you back; or you can leave a message to request a call back.
+When you call in, be ready with your telephone number and we will call you back.

 Yes, but we would need you to have your permission first.